maksimKorzh/ego/README.md

 # EGO
-A bare bones cross-platform terminal based text editor written in Go THIS PROGECT HAS BEEN SUPERSEDED BY <a href="https://github.com/maksimKorzh/vici">VICI</a>
+A bare bones cross-platform terminal based text editor written in Go<br>
+THIS PROGECT HAS BEEN SUPERSEDED BY <a href="https://github.com/maksimKorzh/vici">VICI</a>

 # Screenshot